 - b.
 To select this preset to load at startup, check the Startup checkbox. - c.
 Click Create. - 6.
 To save the current settings as an existing preset, hover over the preset row and click Save.
 You can (optionally) check the Startup checkmark. - 7.
 To save the preset as a text file to view or export to other Makito X encoders, click the preset name and save it in the Save As dialog.
-Note that the file is in Unix format. - 8.
-To import a preset, for example, from another Makito X encoder, click Import and select the file in the Open File dialog box. - 9.
-When you see the filename in the text box, click Upload.
+Note that the file is in Unix format.

+8. To import a preset, for example, from another Makito X encoder, click Import and select the file in the Open File dialog box.